TrelisResearch/arc-agi-2025/o3-tools/README.md

 - MEDIUM:
 [x] Review of some samples.
-[ ] Add guidance around output grid sizes, if wrong.
+[x] Add guidance around output grid sizes, if wrong.
+(Enhanced: now tells model target dimensions upfront + general reminders)
 [ ] Create a script that automatically will do a run three times and calculate the mean and std dev (for the number correct on one turn, and the number correct on more than one turn).
 [ ] Ablate feedback of max 8 turns versus sampling for max 8 turns.
 [ ] Try sampling on improved examples.
 Potentially building a priority list.
 Build a priority list based on # (or percentage) of training grids solved.
 Ideally you have an id and converstaion history for each candidate incomplete program (so you can reuse LLM cache).